George Macy: Career

 In 1935, he expanded his publishing with The Heritage Press.
 Macy worked that year with Nonesuch Press to rescue it from its financial difficulties.
 The first project was with the complete works of Charles Dickens in 1938.

+In 1943 he edited and published A Soldier’s Reader: A Volume Containing Four Hundred Thousand Words of Select Literary Entertainment for the American Soldier on the Ground or in the Air.

-Macy became a Chevalier of the Legion of Honor after a 1948 display of his work.
-In 1952, the British Library held an exhibit of his work.
-He won the AIGA medal for his work as a publisher in 1953.
+Macy became a Chevalier of the Legion of Honor after a 1948 display of his work at the Bibliothèque nationale de France.
+In 1952 the British Library held an exhibit of his work.

+In 1953 he was awarded the AIGA medal for his work as a publisher by the American Institute of Graphic Arts.

+At services held in Macy's memory after his death 1956 Nunnally Johnson spoke of his great love of fine and beautiful books which "more than any man in the long history of bookmaking, he caused to be fashioned exquisitely and to be brought into homes that never before could afford the unimaginable joy of possessing them."

-After Macy’s death from cancer in 1956, his wife, Helen Macy, continued the work of The Limited Editions Club and Heritage Press until 1968 when their son became head of the company.
+Macy's wife, Helen Macy, continued the work of The Limited Editions Club and Heritage Press until 1968 when their son became head of the company.
+The firms were sold to various publishing companies in 1970.
+These include the Boise-Cascade Company.

+Publications of The Heritage Press

+The original six publications that the Heritage Press published were released in November and December of 1935.

+The original six artist-signed copies were: